 FCSIC only charges System banks for insurance premiums.
 However, each bank is authorized to pass along the cost of insurance premiums to affiliated associations and other financing institutions that receive funding from the bank so long as it does so in an “equitable manner” (as determined by FCSIC).
 If an association believes its district bank is not allocating the premium cost equitably, it can bring the issue to the attention of the FCSIC Board of Directors for review.

 FCSIC’s premiums are set with the goal of reaching and maintaining the 2% secure base amount.
 However, if growth of insured debt is greater than forecast when premium rates are established (or the Fund is used for some authorized purpose), the Insurance Fund will end the year below the secure base amount and FCSIC will need to collect additional premiums in the following year to make up the shortfall.
-If growth of insured debt is less than less than forecast when premium rates are set, then the Insurance Fund may end the year above the secure base amount.
+If growth of insured debt is less than forecast when premium rates are set, then the Insurance Fund may end the year above the secure base amount.

 If the Insurance Fund exceeds the secure base amount at the end of any calendar year, FCSIC allocates those amounts, minus operating expenses and insurance obligations, to “allocated insurance reserve accounts” (AIRAs) established for the benefit of the System banks and holders of Financial Assistance Corporation stock (System banks and certain System associations) in accordance with the formula found at 12 U.S.C. § 2277a-4 (section 5.55 of the Farm Credit Act).
 Once FCSIC determines that the allocation is appropriate and that the funds in the AIRAs are not otherwise needed, FCSIC may pay the amounts in the AIRAs to the account holders.
 In 2010, FCSIC returned a total of $205.3 million to System institutions.
 In 2012 FCSIC returned a total of $221.9 million.